truenas/middleware/docs/userguide/freenas_install.rst

 To configure the network adapter, go to :menuselection:`Settings --> Network`.
 In the "Attached to" drop-down menu select "Bridged Adapter", then select the name of the physical interface from the "Name" drop-down menu.
-In the example shown in Figure 2.6k, the Intel Pro/1000 Ethernet card is attached to the network and has a device name of *re0*.
+In the example shown in Figure 2.6k, the Intel Pro/1000 Ethernet card is attached to the network and has a device name of *em0*.

 **Figure 2.6k: Configuring a Bridged Adapter in VirtualBox**

 |virtualbox11.png|

+.. |virtualbox11.png| image:: images/virtualbox11.png
+    :width: 5.98in
+    :height: 3.74in

 Once your configuration is complete, click the "Start" arrow and install FreeNAS® as described in `Performing the Installation`_.
 Once FreeNAS® is installed, press "F12" to access the boot menu in order to select the primary hard disk as the boot option.
 You can permanently boot from disk by removing the